When to Contact Public Safety

 - Avoid keeping large amounts of cash or valuables in residence hall rooms.

-- Stairs should not be used when a resident is alone or as a means to escape pursuers or potential attackers.
-Go to an area where other people are present.
+- Stairs should not be used when a resident feels threatened or as a means to escape pursuers or potential attackers.
+Go to an area where other people are present instead.

 - Never give out private information to strangers over the telephone.
 This includes personal voicemail greeting.
 If a resident is the victim of telephone harassment, report it to Public Safety or Residence Hall Director (RHD).